simonmichael/hledger/hledger-ui/doc/hledger-ui.1.m4.md

 # DESCRIPTION

-hledger is a cross-platform program for tracking money, time, or any other commodity, using double-entry accounting and a simple, editable file format. hledger is inspired by and largely compatible with ledger(1).
+_hledgerdescription_
 }})

-hledger-ui is hledger's curses-style interface.
-It reads a hledger journal file
-_man_({{
-(~/.hledger.journal, $LEDGER_FILE, or -f FILE; see hledger(1) or hledger_journal(5))
-}})
-and provides a simple full-screen console interface for viewing account balances and transactions.
+hledger-ui is hledger's curses-style interface, providing an efficient full-window text UI for viewing accounts and transactions, and some limited data entry capability.

-It is simpler and more convenient for browsing than the command-line interface, but lighter and faster than hledger-web.
+It is easier than hledger's command-line interface, and sometimes quicker and more convenient than the web interface.

-The journal file is `~/.hledger.journal`, `$LEDGER_FILE`, or another file specified with -f.
+Like hledger, it reads _files_
-For more about the format, see hledger(1) or hledger_journal(5).
+For more about this see hledger(1), hledger_journal(5) etc.

 # OPTIONS